cayesoneira/miniTRASGO-documentation/docs/index.md

 ### Software repository
 Some of the analysis and monitoring software: [miniTRASGO software repository](https://github.com/cayesoneira/miniTRASGO-analysis/tree/main).

+## Device connection

+### To the mingo01 computer through an `ssh` connection
+Write in the terminal the following:

+    ssh rpcuser@minitrasgo.fis.ucm.es

-## DAQ Control
+### DAQ Control
-Just paste in your browser the following address to connect locally to the miniTRASGO control webserver via ethernet:
+Just paste in your **browser** the following address to connect locally to the miniTRASGO control webserver via ethernet:

-    192.168.3.216:1234
+    ministrasgo.fis.ucm.es:1234